ramhacks/ramhacks.github.io/pages/index.md

 $$

 * Code highlight with Rouge
-* Working with projects and programing challegnes
+* Working with projects and programming challenges
 * Robotics
 * Editted by Julio and Michael and Tim and Jacob  :/